Bob-the-Bot1/Bob-the-Bot/README.md

 Make sure to use the -announce command in the channel you want to announce and when pinging a role do it like this - <@&roleid>

+## mainv2.py notes

+please make sure you have all packages installed and add token and guildid